The Roomba I7 is iRobot’s latest and perhaps their greatest robotic vacuum to date.

 By the way, all the buttons now are touch sensitive which makes it easier to toggle.
 It also has an LED light that tells you the status of the robot.

 However, if you have Alexa or Google Assistant, you may not need to press any of these buttons.

 The recessed part below the buttons is the camera which is the primary “eyes” of the robot and sends all the data to the vSLAM software for navigation purposes.

 In terms of design, nothing much has changed with the Roomba.
 It has a single side brush system that helps with cleaning edges.

-One big upgrade would be the counter rotating rubber brushes (or extractors).
-The latest design has upgraded grooves for better agitation and cleaning performance especially on low pile rug and carpet.
+One significant upgrade would be the counter-rotating rubber brushes (or extractors).
+The latest design has upgraded grooves for better agitation and cleaning performance, especially on low pile rug and carpet.

 iRobot says that the I7 is very capable of cleaning up pet hair.